RenegadeMinds/testbed/Atomic Transactions.md

 We'll use that `address` value below for Bob.

+**NOTE:** What we need here is a change address for Bob, so we could also get a new CHI address using the `getnewaddress` command.

 ### Get Data for a Transaction with Coins in it

 Next, we need to find some coins in Bob's wallet for him to pay Alice 10 CHI.